hermiteer/CottonObject/README.md

 }
 ```

 But what about read-write properties?
 Well, CottonObject can help you there too.
+It provides several convenience APIs to set primitive and NSObject subclasses.

 ```objectivec
 // declare a read-write property